What is and where is the N2 Innovation District?

-The N2 Innovation Corridor is an area of roughly 500 acres along the Newton-Needham line that includes two office parks and adjacent commercial streets.
-The N2 Corridor loosely stretches from I-95 and Highland Ave. in Needham to Newton Highlands, Wells Avenue and Echo Bridge in Newton.
+The N2 Innovation District is an area of roughly 500 acres along the Newton-Needham line that includes two office parks and adjacent commercial streets.
+The N2 District loosely stretches from I-95 and Highland Ave. in Needham to Newton Highlands, Wells Avenue and Echo Bridge in Newton.
 We are already home to many innovation economy sector businesses as well as educational institutions, recreational areas, restaurants, pubs, hotels and retail shops.
 But there’s still a lot of room — at a diverse mix of price points — for companies of all sizes to grow and expand here.

 Is that where TripAdvisor is building its corporate headquarters?